PMP exam preparation strategy for above target score - Arnab Bhattacharjee

 Are you preparing for the PMP exam?

-With multiple projects to manage across 2 timezone, 3-yr old kid at home, falling sick the week before the exam, to completing it with 30 minutes to go, and getting Above Target in all 3 domains – this is ONE interview you don’t want to miss! 🙂
+With multiple projects to manage across 2 timezones, a 3-year-old kid at home, falling sick the week before the exam, completing it with 30 minutes to go, and getting Above Target in all 3 domains – this is ONE interview you don’t want to miss! 🙂

 If you are in a hurry, please go ahead and watch this video interview.